 Our attorneys are highly skilled in personal injury law.
 In many cases, settlement is not possible until a judge rules that the proper defendants have been named, the claims asserted are valid, and there is enough evidence to proceed forward to a jury trial.
 By that point, it is too late to fix problems in the case.
 It is important that you start with an attorney that has the experience and resources necessary to put your case in the best position possible.
 Our attorneys have literally spent months in the court room presenting personal injury cases and obtaining record breaking verdicts.
 We also have attorneys that have spent years working for defense firms and know the traps that are set by corporations and their insurance companies.

-How to Hire the Best Crime Victim Lawyers in Atlanta
+How to Hire the Best Atlanta Crime Victim Attorney

 Hiring a personal injury lawyer is one of the most important financial decisions you can ever make.
 There are a number of attorneys who hold themselves out as “experts” who have never tried a case or even settled a case involving catastrophic injuries.
 It is important that you ask any prospective attorney about his or her experience with personal injury lawsuits, specifically with regard to the injuries that you sustained.